chuanjiesun/simple-port-scan/README.md

 simple-port-scan
 ================

-a simple port scan script(python3.3)
+two simple port scan script(python3.3) the .py file contains two scripts,one is a simple port scan script;the second one import nmap lib to get detailed information